Messor angularis – Colony with Queen and workers

 Description

-The Ant Farming Charter on our Messor angularis ants:
+Fourmiculture Charter on our Messor angularis ants:

-3. Ants guaranteed to be free of mites or parasites,
+3. Ants guaranteed without mites or parasites,

-4. Health demonstrated by the laying of the queen and the presence of brood on shipment,
+4. Health demonstrated by the laying of the queen and the presence of brood during shipping,

-5. No “boost” (addition of brood or external workers to sell the colonies faster),
+5. No “boost” (addition of brood or external workers to sell the colonies more quickly),

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,

-8. Species, non-invasive and not threatened,
+8. Species, non-invasive and non-threatened,

 Messor angularis is a species of Kenyan harvester ant that is aesthetic, affordable and easy to raise without overwintering !